A non-semisimple non-invertible symmetry

 Notice that $(\widehat \omega_0)_0^0$ and $(\widehat \omega_0)_1^0$ coincide with the identity and the zero operators, respectively, while $(\widehat \omega_0)^1_1$ gives the generator of the $\mathbb Z / 2 \mathbb Z$ symmetry.
 As such, these three operators commute with the Hamiltonian $\widetilde{\mathbb H}(\xi)_{\Lambda}$.
 It follows from

-that the non-local operator $(\widehat \omega_0)^1_0$ also commutes with the Hamiltonian.
+that the matrix product operator $(\widehat \omega_0)^1_0$ also commutes with the Hamiltonian.
 Moreover, any composition of these operators results in another operator commuting with the Hamiltonian.
 In particular, we denote by $\widehat \omega_1$ the collection of operators defined in terms of the tensor

 which is obtained by precomposing the collection of operators $\widehat \omega_0$ with $\prod_{\msf i \in \Lambda}\sigma^z_\msf i$.
 Furthermore, notice that we have $((\widehat \omega_0)^1_0)^2 = 0$, which implies in particular that $(\widehat \omega_0)^1_0$ is non-invertible.
 Crucially, if we were to work with closed boundary conditions instead, the collection $\widehat \omega_0$ of operators would boil down to the single operator $(\widehat \omega_0)_0^0 + (\widehat \omega_0)_1^1$, and would thus be redundant with respect to the $\mathbb Z / 2 \mathbb Z$ symmetry.